robgrundel/boxpress/README.md

 Boxpress
 ========
-Blogging using Dropbox + Markdown + Heroku.
+Blogging using Dropbox + Markdown.
+Written in Python and built to deploy on [Heroku](http://heroku.com).

 As demonstrated on [robgrundel.com](http://robgrundel.com).